top of page

 with ReabervonStenglin, Zurich

-From Latin fulgur, meaning thunderbolt, fulgurites are created instantaneously when lightning strikes sand or particular soils to form glass tentacle-like objects.
+From Latin fulgur, meaning thunderbolt, fulgurites are created instantaneously when lightning strikes sand or particular soils, forming glass, tentacle-like objects.
 These unexpected forms freeze a temporal moment and give it solid form.

-The choice of material in order to investigate these territories tends to embody this logic — qualities immanent to a material’s nature or being.
-In Sketches of Meteorological Phenomena, glass: a shape-shifting material, simultaneously ancient and modern, liquid and solid or some alchemical in-between, was used to ‘draw’ glass fulgurites on and in undulating sand, by pouring hot molten glass directly on it.
+The choice of material tends to embody this logic – qualities immanent to a material's own nature or being.
+In Sketches of Meteorological Phenomena, glass – a shape-shifting material, simultaneously ancient and modern, liquid and solid, or some alchemical in-between – was used to "draw" fulgurites on and in undulating sand, by pouring hot molten glass directly onto it.

-These glass forms begun as an attempt to render weather concrete, yet enmasse they became/become many images: of frozen water; root systems pulled from the ground; rain-made-concrete; bodily fluids-made-fruitless.
+These glass forms began as an attempt to render weather concrete, yet en masse they become many images: frozen water; root systems pulled from the ground; rain made concrete; bodily fluids made fruitless.

-The display method for these delicate glass forms quotes an exhibition at MoMA in 1934: Machine Art, which sought to value the aesthetics of objects created without artistic intention.
+The display method for these delicate glass forms quotes an exhibition at MoMA in 1934, Machine Art, which sought to value the aesthetics of objects created without artistic intention.
 A large platform lined with light-absorbing midnight-blue felt allows only just enough space for the viewer to walk around it.
-On this sits the delicate glass forms, laid out in an almost diagrammatic arrangement.
+On it sit the delicate glass forms, laid out in an almost diagrammatic arrangement.

-Alongside Sketches of Meteorological Phenomena, an accompanying work titled Cairalience (Three Ozone Notes) is comprised of a piece of paper with the aroma of ozone held between two brass strips on the wall.
+Alongside Sketches of Meteorological Phenomena, an accompanying work titled Cairalience (Three Ozone Notes) comprises a piece of paper holding the aroma of ozone, held between two brass strips on the wall.
 The odour is constructed through the fusion of three synthetically produced oxygen molecules used in the perfume industry.
-The scent is strong and particular — one that occurs naturally in the environment during a lightning storm — when ozone is indeed produced.
+The scent is strong and particular – occurring naturally in the environment during a lightning storm, when ozone is indeed produced.

 bottom of page